 Nevertheless, he persisted.

 Michael Cocchiarale is the author of the novel None of the Above (Unsolicited, 2019) and two short story collections--Here Is Ware (Fomite, 2018) and Still Time (Fomite, 2012).
-Other creative work appears in journals such as Fictive Dream, Pithead Chapel, Atticus Review, and Main Street Rag.
+His creative work appears online as well, in journals such as Fictive Dream, South Florida Poetry Review, The Disappointed Housewife, and Fiction Kitchen Berlin.
 Michael recommends Philabundance.